kristinemlarson/gnssrefl/tests/use_cases/use_mbbc.md

 Once you have the elevation and azimuth angles set (along with details like the required amplitude, which we are not using here), you really just need to turn the crank.
+Run <code>make_json_input</code> using the information I discussed earlier

+- azimuth and elevation angle limits
+- RH limits.
-Run <code>make_json_input</code> using the information I discussed earlier (i.e. set azimuth and elevation angle limits, RH limits.
-Set the NReg to be the same as the RH limits).
+- the NReg to be the same as the RH limits
+- amplitude limits to be small for L2
+- allow L1 and L2 (L2C was either not tracked by these investigators or is not provided online by UNAVCO)

 Make SNR files using <code>rinex2snr</code>.

-Then compute reflector heights:
+Compute reflector heights:

 <code>gnssir mbbc 2018 1 -year_end 2021 -doy_end 100</code>